ResEnv/chain-api/README.md

 and edit /etc/nginx/sites-available/chain.conf to add the path to your .htpasswd file where it says `PATH/TO/HTPASSWD`.

+Next, copy the static files (CSS, JS, static HTML, etc.) to the webserver's static folder by running

+    ./manage.py collectstatic

 Now you can restart supervisord and nginx to pick up the config changes.
 Note that supervisor restart doesn't work, so it must be stopped and started.